-Health Plan of San Joaquin is a health plan contracted with the California Department of Health Care Services (DHCS).
-Health Plan of San Joaquin is a managed care health plan and Kaiser Permanente is your health care provider through Health Plan of San Joaquin.
+L.A.
+Care Health Plan is a health plan contracted with the California Department of Health Care Services (DHCS).
+L.A.
+Care Health Plan is a managed care health plan and Kaiser Permanente is your health care provider through L.A.
+Care Health Plan.